 A deep dive into the 4Rs

-A deep dive into the 4Rs starts where the original Nitrogen Smart ends with a detailed discussion on N rate, the contributions from soil and the stress from climate factors.
+A deep dive into the 4Rs starts where the fundamentals of Nitrogen Smart end, with a detailed discussion on N rate, the contributions from soil, and the stress from climate factors.

 The 4Rs were developed in collaboration between university researchers and the fertilizer industry during the late 1980s.
 They promote a nutrient management approach that balances crop productivity with environmental preservation:

-• Right time: The nutrient supply should be synchronized with crop demand and uptake.
-Several factors influence N availability, including fertilizer source, the use of stabilizers or inhibitors, and field conditions.
+- Right time: The nutrient supply should be synchronized with crop demand and uptake.
+Several factors influence N availability, including fertilizer source, using stabilizers or inhibitors, and field conditions.
 Together they help determine when it's most appropriate for that particular N source to be applied.

 When this course is offered in person, participants can earn three CCA-CEUs: 2 nutrient management (NM) and 1 soil and water (SW).